 EV Price Trends

 In January 2020, the average electric car price was $54,668, or 42% higher than the overall market average.
-In 2023, the average cost of a new EV is $53,376 or about 10% higher than the overall new car market.
+In 2023, the average cost of a new EV was $53,376 or about 10% higher than the overall new car market.
 That’s a lot better than where the EV marker was in early 2022, when EV prices averaged north of $65,000.
-Here’s how the average cost of an electric car has changed monthly since January 2020.
+Here’s how the average cost of an electric car has changed monthly from January 2020 to 2024.

 Simply put, EV prices are most likely to go down once they become truly mainstream.
-The great news is that many analysts agree that we’ve reached that point in early 2023.
-With EV market share climbing to a new record of 7.2% of all new vehicle sales in America in Q1 2023, there’s new support for the theory that once the auto market surpassed 5% EV market share, rapid adoption will follow.
+The great news is that many analysts agree that we reached that point in 2023.
+With EV market share climbing to a new record of 8.1% of all new vehicle sales in America in 2023, the EV revolution is happening slowly but surely.

 However, there’s a big, expensive elephant in the room that’s blocking the path to much higher EV adoption: high prices.
 Lithium prices have dropped quickly in 2023 following a big spike last year.
 Generous EV tax credits have returned for Tesla models – the best selling EVs in the nation.
 Why aren’t prices dropping right now?
 Demand for new EVs remains very high.
 Dealers sell their electric inventory much faster than ICE models, and are rarely compelled to cut prices.